-Research suggests that around 3 million employees use illegal drugs while on the job, and that approximately 2 million workers do the same with alcohol.
-Substance use is bad enough when it occurs on one’s free time.
-When an addiction begins taking over the workday, however, the consequences—for the individual and for society—become even more apparent.
+Millions of employees use alcohol or illegal drugs while on the job.
+Substance use is bad enough when it occurs in one’s free time.
+But addiction begins taking over the workday, and the consequences—for the individual and for society—become even more apparent.

 Signs Of Drug Use In The Workplace

 When it comes to signs of drug use in the workplace, the symptoms vary depending on the type of substance being used.
 Common physical indicators include:

 - Mood swings or sudden changes in behavior